dansanderson/m65tool/docs/developing.md

 Code](https://code.visualstudio.com/) users.
 It sets some formatting variables, and also sets `"C_Cpp.default.includePath"` so VSCode can find headers.

+GNU Autotools generates files inside the `third-party/` submodule directories.
+Git is configured to "ignore dirty" changes in these files when reporting repo status.
+Unfortunately, VSCode does not yet support this.
+It will report that files in `third-party/` have changed in the source and version control panels.
+You can ignore these.

 ## Style

 m65tool uses standard C17.
 GNU extensions are disabled to increase the chances